craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Scar Balm
-A thick white balm used to reduce any pain or inflammation present in a healing or healed scar.
+A thick white balm used to reduce any pain or inflammation present on a healing or healed scar.
 Most commonly used by soldiers and adventurers to aid and quicken their recovery.

 Upon introduction, you regain a Hit Point.
 Then, choose a "Scar" or "Blister" Lingering Injury.
 When you next gain the benefits of a Long Rest, you resolve that Lingering Injury.